goldfirere/singletons/README.md

 Haskell code to generate new singletons.

 `Data.Singletons.Prelude` re-exports `Data.Singletons` along with singleton
 definitions for various Prelude types.
-This module is intended to export those definitions that are exported by the real `Prelude`.
+This module provides a singletonized equivalent of the real `Prelude`.
+Note that not all functions from original `Prelude` could be turned into singletons.

-There are several modules that echo standard modules.
-For example, `Data.Singletons.Maybe` exports singleton definitions for `Data.Maybe`.
+`Data.Singletons.Prelude.*` modules provide singletonized equivalents of definitions found in following `base` library modules: `Data.Bool`, `Data.Maybe`, `Data.Either`, `Data.List`, `Data.Tuple` and `GHC.Base`.
+We also
-These modules are: `List` (many definitions are missing), `Bool`, `Maybe`, `Either`, `Tuple`.
+provide singletonized `Eq` and `Ord` typeclasses

-`Data.Singletons.Eq` and `Data.Singletons.Decide` export type classes for Boolean and propositional equality, respectively.
+`Data.Singletons.Decide` exports type classes for propositional equality.

 `Data.Singletons.TypeLits` exports definitions for working with `GHC.TypeLits`.
 In GHC 7.6.3, `Data.Singletons.TypeLits` defines and exports `KnownNat` and `KnownSymbol`, which are part of `GHC.TypeLits` in GHC 7.8.
 This makes cross-version support a little easier.

 `Data.Singletons.Void` exports a `Void` type, shamelessly copied from Edward Kmett's `void` package, but without the great many package dependencies